Hackavist/XamarinKickStartTemplate/README.md

 The _Xamarin Kick Starter Template_ Cuts the project start overhead by providing you with some of the most commonly used services and nugets packs for every Xamarin Forms Project such as:

 ## Basic Features
-_This Template is based upon our Modified Version Of [Fresh MVVM](https://github.com/rid00z/FreshMvvm)_.
+_This Template is based upon our Own Modified Version Of [Fresh MVVM](https://github.com/rid00z/FreshMvvm)_.

 * MVVM File Structure (with some extra folders for Converters, Custom Controls, etc...).